MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **BackgroundAccCheckerEnabled** - Boolean to track the Enabled/Disabled state of the Background Accessibility checker

+#### Office.UX.AccChecker.WordInvokeCanvasContextualCardFromCanvasActivity

+This event is used to track user selection on the Word Accessibility Checker in-Canvas notification within the document canvas.
+This helps to understand the specific Accessibility issues that users remediate within Office documents.
+This data helps with work on remediating accessibility issues and drives the creation of an inclusive environment in the workplace and classroom for people with disabilities.

+The following fields are collected:

+- **TextRangeLength** - Integer value used to track the length of the text range being remediated for the accessibility issue.

 #### Office.UX.AccChecker.WordInvokeCanvasContextualCardFromGutterActivity

 This event is used to track user selection on the Word Accessibility Checker in-Canvas notification.
 This helps to understand the specific Accessibility issues that users remediate within Office documents.
 This data helps with work on remediating accessibility issues and drives the creation of an inclusive environment in the workplace and classroom for people with disabilities.